web3privacy/constitution/proposal/genesis-proposal.md

 This Genesis Proposal marks this historic transition by formally recognizing our existing active contributors as **Members** with full governance rights and transforming our informal working groups into constitutionally-recognized **Guilds**.
 This establishes the clear operational structures needed for our new Intentional Do-ocracy while ensuring continuity of our ongoing work.

+## Special Bootstrap Process

+This Genesis Proposal was developed and consensually approved during our in-person W3PN Offsite in Slovenia, where all proposed founding Members were present.
+As no constitutional Members exist yet to follow the standard Formal Proposal process, this proposal takes immediate effect upon collective agreement of all participants present at the Offsite.
+The standard review period is waived for this founding act.

 # Part 1: Members

 The following active contributors are recognized as the initial Members under our new constitutional governance, based on their sustained contributions to W3PN over recent years: